klaviyo/klaviyo-react-native-sdk/README.md

 ## Contributing

 Refer to the [contributing guide](.github/CONTRIBUTING.md) to learn how to contribute to the Klaviyo React Native SDK.
-We welcome your feedback, feature requests or other ideas in the [issues](https://github.com/klaviyo/klaviyo-react-native-sdk/issues) section of our public GitHub repository.
+We welcome your feedback in the [issues](https://github.com/klaviyo/klaviyo-react-native-sdk/issues) section of our public GitHub repository.

 ## License